Save on pet insurance for your pet

 Unfortunately, veterinary emergencies can be very expensive — and that’s where pet insurance comes in.
 Pet insurance helps cover your pet’s medical bills, providing peace of mind that your dog will be protected against the unexpected.

 But with a wide range of insurers offering an increasing range of pet insurance plans, how do you know which policy is right for your dog?
-Keep reading to find out how pet insurance works, what it covers, and how to find the best pet insurance for your dog.
+Keep reading to find out how pet health insurance works, what it covers, how much it costs, and how to find the best pet insurance for your dog.

 What is pet insurance?